diffix/reference/docs/computing noise.md

 dataset with AID instances `[email-1; email-2; company]`, the process is repeated three times, even though there are only two kinds of AIDs.
 For each AID instance, we calculate the absolute amount of flattening required.
 We use the highest flattening and noise parameters calculated across all the AID instances.

+Flattening is done for positive and negative values separately before the values are recombined.
+This way both positive and negative extreme values are flattened.
+The description provided below is for the positive values, but the same approach can be taken for negative values.
+Noise is added proportional to the largest noise scale across all AID instances (whether from the calculations of positive or negative values).

 We flatten aggregates in subqueries as well in the final anonymization step.
 The process is identical with two significant
 differences: